python/cpython/Doc/library/http.cookiejar.rst

 web server, and then returned to the server in later HTTP requests.

-Both the regular Netscape cookie protocol and the protocol defined by :rfc:`2965` are handled.  :rfc:`2965` handling is switched off by default.
+Both the regular Netscape cookie protocol and the protocol defined by :rfc:`2965` are handled.
+RFC 2965 handling is switched off by default.
-:rfc:`2109` cookies are parsed as Netscape cookies and subsequently treated either as Netscape or :rfc:`2965` cookies according to the 'policy' in effect.
+:rfc:`2109` cookies are parsed as Netscape cookies and subsequently treated either as Netscape or RFC 2965 cookies according to the 'policy' in effect.
 Note that the great majority of cookies on the Internet are Netscape cookies.
-:mod:`http.cookiejar` attempts to follow the de-facto Netscape cookie protocol (which differs substantially from that set out in the original Netscape specification), including taking note of the ``max-age`` and ``port`` cookie-attributes introduced with :rfc:`2965`.
+:mod:`http.cookiejar` attempts to follow the de-facto Netscape cookie protocol (which differs substantially from that set out in the original Netscape specification), including taking note of the ``max-age`` and ``port`` cookie-attributes introduced with RFC 2965.

 .. note::